descartes100/opensea-sdk-for-trading/README.md

 # **opensea-sdk**
-use opensea sdk to generate calldata, create buy order, create sell order and cancel order.
+a fork of opensea sdk to generate calldata, create buy order, create sell order and cancel order.

 # Installation